 - ladder simulation.

-Stage 2 is made up of 4 tasks.
-Firefighters generally completed this stage in under 15 minutes.
-Please note you will not progress to Stage 3 before 15 minutes so you are encouraged to pace yourself throughout this Stage.
-Your assessor will keep you informed on how you are progressing.
-Should you complete this stage before the 15 minutes is up, you may use this time for recovery before Stage 3.
+Part 2 is made up of four tasks.
+Firefighters generally complete this stage in under 15 minutes.
+Please note candidates will not progress to Part 3 before 15 minutes so they are encouraged to pace themselves throughout this part.

 The tasks are: